johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ### Continuous improvement ###

-These *practical, relevant* and *accessible* attributes have been used to define the Maize Plant Discipleship Resource.
+These *practical, relevant* and *accessible* attributes, extracted from data gathered from Burkinabé participants, are those which have defined the Maize Plant Discipleship Resource.

-> After you have examined and used MPD resources, if you think we can improve upon these attributes, or our application of them, please contact us with your thoughts, via the MPD website:
+> After you have examined and used MPD resources, if you think we can improve upon these attributes, or the application of them, please contact us with your ideas, via the MPD website:

 -	http://maizeplantdiscipleship.wordpress.com/contact